thyeem/longshot/README.md

 Options:
   -h --help           Show this
+  --deep              Deep search by increasing length of search
-  -n SIZE             Specify search length  [default: 8]
+                      Use when you do not know the exact length of preimage -n SIZE             Specify search length  [default: 8]
   -c CHARS            Specify characters available in preimage  [default: 0123456789] -a HASHER           Specify hash algorithm  [default: sha256]